 This is the earlier home of St. Paul’s Methodist Episcopal Church, North.
 This building was located on Lamar at West 7th Street and demolished in the 1920s.
 The Hollywood Theater/Electric Building would be built on the site.
 (Photo from Greater Fort Worth.)

 On October 5, 1930 the cornerstone was laid.
-Speaking was U.S. Representative Fritz G. Lanham (yes, the Fritz G. Lanham for whom the federal office building is named).
+Principal speaker was U.S. Representative Fritz G. Lanham (yes, the Fritz G. Lanham for whom the federal office building is named).

 In 1949 this Star-Telegram ad for First Methodist Church recounted its beginnings.